Tutorial: Install, Verify, and Troubleshoot OpenVPN DCO in Access Server

 dkms status

-If the module isn't listed as installed for your running kernel, DCO won't function.
+If the module isn't installed for your running kernel, DCO won't function.
+Return to the installation steps to install or rebuild the module.

 Access Server uses DCO-compatible data ciphers by default.
 However, if legacy ciphers are configured, DCO will fail.